travis-ci/docs-travis-ci-com/user/languages/ruby.md

 environment guide](/user/ci-environment/).

 If you don't specify a version, Travis CI will use MRI 1.9.3 as the default.

+When using Rubinius, there's currently an issue with selecting the correct version in RVM in our build environment, but only when specifying `rbx` as your version.
+As a workaround, specify `rbx-2` instead.

 ### Choosing Rubies that aren't installed